adamesalles/statistical-inference/README.md

 Our TA sessions will be held every Friday from 9h20 to 11h in the room 307.

-He highly recommend you to check the [prof. Luiz Max's course repository](https://github.com/maxbiostat/Statistical_Inference_BSc).
+We highly recommend you to check the [prof. Luiz Max's course repository](https://github.com/maxbiostat/Statistical_Inference_BSc).

 ## News

 - Aug/23: During this month, classes will be lectured by prof. Rodrigo Targino while prof. Philip is recovering from a medical procedure.
-He hope prof. Philip have a good recovery.
+We hope prof. Philip have a good recovery.